General FAQs

 Is my money safe with you?

-Like all major financial institutions, Credit Union savings are covered by the Financial Services Compensation Scheme (FSCS).
-The FSCS will in the unlikely event that we cannot meet our financial obligations pay compensation up to a current level of £85,000.
-We are also authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and are required to report to them on a regular basis.
+Just like other major financial institutions, Credit Union savings are protected by the Financial Services Compensation Scheme (FSCS).
+In the rare event that we’re unable to meet our financial obligations, the FSCS will compensate you up to a current limit of £85,000.
+We’re authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA), and we report to them regularly.

-Rather than a fixed interest Credit Unions pay an annual dividend which is based on the trading surplus generated in our financial year ending 31 December.
-The level of dividend is recommended by the board of directors and then agreed at our Annual General Meeting in March.
-The level of dividend will normally vary from year to year, depending on how successful the Credit Union has been.
-Our dividend is paid annually and was 0.75% for easy access savings accounts, and 1.5% for Christmas clubs/junior accounts year ending 2022.
+Instead of a fixed interest rate, Credit Unions pay an annual dividend based on the trading surplus generated during our financial year, which ends on December 31st.
+The dividend level is suggested by our board of directors and then approved at our Annual General Meeting in April.
+The dividend amount can change from year to year, depending on the Credit Union’s success.
+For the year ending 2022, our dividend was 0.75% for easy access savings accounts and 1.5% for Christmas and Junior accounts.

 Is there a limit to how much I can save and how do you withdraw funds?